dkoslicki/GAIA_3D/README.md

 ```bash
 python .\src\get_coordinates_astrometry_net.py --wcs .\data\wcs.fits --fits .\data\new-image.fits --image-radec .\data\image-radec.fits --axy .\data\axy.fits --output .\data\test_astrometry.csv -v --viz-output .\data\test_astrometry.png -d
 ```
+Taking the Astrometry.net route is straightforward, but does not give you that many found stars (max of 500 or something like that).
+If you want more stars, then:

+1. Solve with Astrometry.net
+2. Download the `new-image.fits` file (essentially: convert your TIFF/JPEG to a FITS file)
+3. Solve in ASTAP
+4. Update the FITS Header
+5. Then run the `get_coordinates_claude.py`

 Then you can make a GIF with something like:
 ```bash